mckoang/Employee-attrition-SQL-Queries/README.md

-# 📘 SQL Practice Queries – PostgreSQL
+# 📘 SQL Employee_Attrition Queries – PostgreSQL

 This repository contains a collection of SQL queries written in PostgreSQL as part of my data analysis and database learning journey.
 These queries are designed to explore various real-world datasets and cover a wide range of SQL concepts, including: